AbhiK1237/Concisely/README.md

   - Articles/Web pages
   - YouTube videos
   - Podcasts
-  - Documents (PDF, DOC, etc.)
+  - Documents (PDF)

+- **Smart Content Discovery**: Automatically find and summarize relevant content based on your topics of interest

+- **Personalized Newsletters**:
+  - Receive curated newsletters based on your preferred topics
+  - Schedule delivery frequency (daily, weekly, monthly)
+  - Beautiful markdown-to-HTML formatting for better readability

+- **User Management**:
-- **User Management**: Secure authentication system with protected routes
+  - Secure authentication system with protected routes
+  - Customizable topic preferences
+  - Delivery frequency settings

 - **Summary Management**:
   - Save summaries for future reference
   - Rate summaries as helpful or not helpful
   - Browse summaries by topic

-- **Weekly Digests**: Receive curated weekly newsletters based on topics of interest

 ## Project Structure

 The project is divided into two main parts:

 ### Frontend
-- Built with React 19, TypeScript, and Vite
+- Built with React 19 and TypeScript
+- Vite for fast development and building
-- Utilizes Tailwind CSS for styling with Shadcn UI components
+- Tailwind CSS with shadcn/ui-inspired components
 - Responsive design for all devices
+- Showdown for markdown-to-HTML conversion

 ### Backend
-- Node.js with Express.js
+- Node.js with Express.js and TypeScript
 - MongoDB for data storage
+- Multi-AI integration:
-- AI integrations with Gemini API for summarization
+  - Gemini API for summarization
+  - OpenAI for content analysis and topic detection
+- Brave Search API through Model Context Protocol (MCP) for content discovery
+- Puppeteer for web scraping
+- Nodemailer for email delivery

 ## Getting Started